When we first began working with our engineers, we broke down our design specifications into two major groups: Requirements and Goals.

 - Climb rate of 1,250 FPM or greater with 100 HP engine

-- We have climbed the prototype as hard as 1,700 FPM, although that was lightly loaded and a cold day.
+- We have climbed the prototype as hard as 1,700 FPM.
 Weight and prop pitch are, of course, the two biggest variables.
 In a high/hot/humid/heavy condition it is reasonable to assume a climb only slightly in excess of 1,000 FPM whereas a cold/dry day with a climb pitched prop will climb like crazy.

 The contents of this web site are wholly owned by Vulcan AeroForge LLC, d/b/a Ion Aircraft.